yansal/challenge/README.md

 ### Get one task

-This request returns an `Etag` header that is required for the PATCH /tasks/:id endpoint.
+This request returns a `Etag` header that is required for the PATCH /tasks/:id endpoint.
 ```
 $ http https://yansal-task-manager.herokuapp.com/tasks/1
 HTTP/1.1 200 OK